datanav/docs/entitymodel.rst

      - ``true``

    * - Null
      - A null value.
 Typically used to represent a missing value.
+This type is not *orderable*.
      - ``null``

+.. _extension-types:

 Extension types
 ---------------